Gudde History, Family Crest & Coats of Arms

 The surname Gudde was first found in Hamburg, where the name contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.
 Gude is also connected to several place names in the Holstein region.
 The earliest instance of the name appears to be of a knight in Upper Alsace in 1251 with the name Guotman.
 A Herman der Guot is on record in Suz in 1236; and a Gerhard de Guden was on record in Kolberg in 1277.

-Important Dates for the Gudde family
+Early History of the Gudde family

 This web page shows only a small excerpt of our Gudde research.
 Another 106 words (8 lines of text) covering the years 1581, 1696, 1730, 1765, 1635, 1689, 1645, 1698, 1684, 1698, 1400 and 1468 are included under the topic Early Gudde History in all our PDF Extended History products and printed products wherever possible.